GSA-TTS/FAC-transition-site/src/_collections/tribal/04-searching.md

 image: tribal_04.png
 ---

-Use the parameters along the left-hand side of the page to search single audit submissions.
-If you are signed in and have the proper access to view Tribal audits, these will appear in the results along with non-Tribal audits.
+Use the filters on the left-hand side of the page to customize your search for single audit submissions.
+If you are signed in and have permission to access Tribal audits, they will appear as normal alongside non-Tribal audits in your search results.

-If you are signed in and don’t see the Tribal audits you expect, [contact the FAC](https://support.fac.gov/hc/en-us/requests/new) via our help desk.
+If you are signed in and don’t see the suppressed Tribal audits you expected in your search results, please [contact the FAC](https://support.fac.gov/hc/en-us/requests/new) via our Helpdesk to confirm your access.